 Shenzhen Nanshan District Education Bureau and InterLangua

-Thanks to a partnership with Dr. Elizabeth Montgomery of InterLangua, and Mr. Liu Gen Ping of the Shenzhen Nanshan District Education Bureau, over the last six years, the Great Books Foundations’ Shared Inquiry™ method of teaching and learning has been a featured training implementation for teachers of English in China’s Shenzhen Schools.
+Thanks to a partnership with Dr. Elisabeth Montgomery of InterLangua, and Mr. Liu Gen Ping of the Shenzhen Nanshan District Education Bureau, over the last six years, the Great Books Foundations’ Shared Inquiry™ method of teaching and learning has been a featured training implementation for teachers of English in China’s Shenzhen Schools.
 During this time, nearly 700 public school teachers have completed Shared Inquiry Training, with a goal of 1,000 teachers trained by the end of 2019.
 The vision came from the Director of the Nanshan District Education Bureau, Mr. Liu Gen Ping, who recognized that by embedding Shared Inquiry in the Chinese public classroom, he could create a model for best 21st-century learning in China.
 He believes that the strategies will transform teaching practices in teachers and create a classroom culture of inquiry in which both students and their teachers learn together.

 Union League Boys & Girls Clubs

 Thanks to the initiative of one of our Board members, the Foundation is piloting the Junior Great Books program with young people in the Union League Boys & Girls Clubs.
 We began with a group in Chicago’s Humboldt Park neighborhood, headed by the enthusiastic director of the Barreto Club, Jeremy Murphy.
 In August, we conducted an interactive introduction to Shared Inquiry™ with all the Chicago-area club directors.
 The directors experienced the core Junior Great Books activities and reflected on their benefits for young participants.

 Great Books is partnering with the American Writers Museum to provide educational materials in support of exhibitions staged there.
 The new national museum is dedicated to great American writers and their work.
 We plan to keep you updated on developments.